How Do Software Development Companies Get Clients?

 So Why Do They Fail When Trying to Get Clients?

-The problem usually isn’t lack of effort.
+The problem usually isn’t lack of effort, but a misdiagnosis.

 They Assume Selling Software Is Like Selling Other Services